monteirocicero/monteirocicero.github.io/_posts/2021-04-04-my-review-of-manager-paths-and-some-thoughts.markdown

 categories: leadership
 ---

-  <p>Ultimately, I am reading more about leadership and software engineering culture, despite
+  <p>Ultimately, I've been reading more about leadership and software engineering culture, despite
 I am an individual contributor with a focus on coding, I think it's important for a senior engineer learn about several aspects that are tangible in your daily job, and leadership and management it's one.</p>
-  <p>What surprised me in the book is the role of the Technical Leader(aka Tech Lead).
-I always
+  <p>What surprised me about the book is the role of the Technical Leader(aka Tech Lead).
+I've always
 imagined that the person in this role is the most technically smart, but it is a leadership role, and such, needs other skills such as software architecture, good team player, technical decision, clean communication, and management project.
 So the major time of a Tech Lead is to understand what it should do and